 Why are we conducting this trial?

-The existing infrastructure of the electricity grid is experiencing increasing pressure as more customers install rooftop solar, and very soon customers will be charging their electric vehicles.
+The existing infrastructure of the electricity grid is experiencing increasing pressure as more customers install rooftop solar, and soon more customers will be charging their electric vehicles.
 The electricity distribution grid is designed to transmit electricity from central power stations, not from distributed ‘power stations’ in the form of rooftop solar systems.
 In addition, solar has variable generation characteristics due to the amount of sun available at different times of the year, cloud cover, and shading that sometimes occurs during the day which can further affect the quality and reliability of electricity supply.

 The Greenvale trial area has been chosen because of a reasonably high uptake of solar.
 Around 25% of Jemena’s customers in Greenvale have rooftop solar compared with an overall average of 10% for the whole network.
 This high penetration of solar generation is already affecting the network and is hindering further uptake of solar generation in the area.